Washburn RR-V Tour Series

 The Washburn RR-V Tour Series is a rare line of solid-bodied electric 'Flying V' shaped guitars produced by Washburn Guitars in Japan between the years of 1985 to 1987.

 Models

-There were 4 models of RR-V. The RR-2, RR-11, RR-12, and RR-40 (the latter being the top-of-the-line model).
+There were at least 5 models in the RR-V series.
+The RR-2, RR-10V, RR-11, RR-12, and RR-40 (the latter being the top-of-the-line model).
 All models featured a Floyd Rose Tremolo styled-bridge (called the 'Wonderbar Tremolo') and had a pickup configuration of one Humbucker at the bridge and two single-coils at the neck.